Extraordinary01/tmafisha-ad/README.md

-# Git and Github testing
+# Ad project for learning.

-Simple Vue project for testing Git.
-Just ignore this repository!
+This project is my sandbox!
+Please, just ignore it!